 PANZERKAMPFWAGEN 205 PORSCHE

-Operation Barbarossa the codename for the invasion of Russia in mid 1941 was at first thought by the German High Command to be an easy campaign against inferior forces with an equally inferior tank force.
-They were however soon proved to be wrong.
+Operation Barbarossa, the codename for the invasion of Russia in mid 1941 was at first thought by the German High Command to be an easy campaign against inferior forces with an equally inferior tank force.
+However, they were soon proved to be wrong...very wrong indeed!

-At that time the Russian T-34 and KV-1 tank was far superior to anything that the Germans had and the performance in combat of these tanks accounted for the loss of a large quantity of German armor as they advanced deeper into Russia.
+At that time the Russian T-34 and KV-1 tank was far superior to anything that the Germans had and the performance in combat of these tanks accounted for the loss of a large quantity of German armor as the Germans advanced deeper into Russia.

 Reports of these losses from the 'less than inferior' Russian tanks quickly reached Hitler and after the initial shock had subsided directives were issued to build better tanks.
-The agenda included the now famous Panther and Tiger tanks, but later Hitler wanted something even better after hearing rumours that the Russians were to build a hundred ton monster tank.
+The agenda included the now famous Panther and Tiger tanks, but later Hitler wanted something even bigger and better, especially after hearing rumours that the Russians were to build a hundred ton monster tank.

 He told them to design a super tank that would carry a huge 128mm or even 150mm main gun with the possibility of a second coaxial gun with a caliber of at least 75mm within the same turret.

-The Maus tank being loaded onto a train flat-back possibly for test purposes, another school of thought believe that this photo depicts the time when the Russians captured the Maus and packed it off to Russia for inspection.
+Below is seen the Maus tank being loaded onto a train flat-bed possibly for test purposes.
+Another school of thought believe that this photo depicts the time when the Russians captured the Maus and packed it off to Russia for inspection.

-All tanks are designed around three deciding factors, Mobility, Protection and Firepower.
+All tanks are designed around three main deciding factors, Mobility, Protection and Firepower.
 Hitler stated that the super tank should be built around Firepower first and Protection second, whereas mobility was not a direct issue.
+Hitler wanted a super powerful tank that would be impervious to enemy fire but could deliver an almighty blow.

 DIMENSION AND DESIGN

 The dimensions of the Maus were carefully considered and due to the fact that it would have to be transported by rail it could not exceed a certain width.
-Because of its estimated weight of over one hundred tons, it would also need to be fitted with a snorkel device as small bridges would not have been able to support its weight.
-A wading depth of twenty six feet was calculated.
+Because of its estimated weight of over 150 tons, it would also need to be fitted with a snorkel device as small bridges would not have been able to support its weight.
+A wading depth of 26 feet was calculated and designed for.

-The tanks hull was made by Krupp steel industries whilst the firm of Alkett (Altmarkische Kettenfabrik) did all of the assembly work and manufactured the heavy tracks, a Daimler Benz Maybach V12 engine was also installed.
-Electrical components came from Siemens-Schuckert.
+The hull of the tank was made by Krupp steel industries whilst the firm of Alkett (Altmarkische Kettenfabrik) did all of the assembly work and manufactured the heavy tracks.
+To power the beast, a Daimler Benz Maybach V12 engine was also installed.
+All of the tanks electrical components came from Siemens-Schuckert.
+Indeed many German companies were involved in the design and construction of this tank and all of its consummate parts.

-The tank was extensively tested at Böblingen, Stuttgart on January 10th, 1944, and apart from some problems with the suspension as a direct result of the weight of the tank, the trials were a success and the tank performed as its designers had at first intended.
+The tank went through extensive trials at the Böblingen test facility, Stuttgart on January 10th, 1944.
+Apart from some problems with the suspension, as a direct result of the weight of the tank, the trials were a success and the tank performed as its designers had at initially intended.
 The only real change was to the tanks name, it was re-named The Maus.

 Hitler's orders were that the tank should be ready for combat by June 1944.
-It was on June 9th, that the finished turret was finally installed and the Maus was again sent to trial grounds this time at Kummersdorf and a second prototype that was also constructed was tested at the same place but the installation of a new engine gave rise to big problems.
+It was on June 9th, that the finished turret was finally installed and the Maus was again sent to the trial grounds this time at Kummersdorf.
+At thit time, a second prototype, that had also been constructed was tested at the same place but the installation of a new engine gave rise to big problems.

-The tanks hull was thirty three feet long and twelve feet wide and twelve feet tall and weighed in at one hundred and eighty eight tons!
-It would have had a crew of either five or six.
+The tanks hull was 33 feet long, 12 feet wide and 12 feet tall and weighed in at a colossal 188 tons!
+It would have had a crew of either 5 or 6.

-Armed with a colossal 128mm main gun with thirty two stowed rounds and a 75mm secondary coaxial gun with two hundred stowed rounds it would have destroyed any tank that was around at that time, or even today.
-The guns elevation was from minus seven degrees to twenty three degrees.
+Armed with a colossal 128mm main gun with 32 stowed rounds and a 75mm secondary coaxial gun with 200 stowed rounds it would have destroyed any tank that was around at that time, or even today.
+The guns elevation was from minus 7 degrees to 23 degrees.

-The Daimler Benz Maybach MB-509 engine could deliver 1080 hp @ 2400rpm and the other engine the MB-517 could deliver 1200 hp.
-The maximum speed achieved (on a flat surface) was only twenty kilometers per hour, thirteen kilometers per hour was its normal operating speed.
-Indeed the Maus was a very heavy and very slow lumbering giant!
+The Daimler Benz Maybach MB-509 engine could deliver a massive 1080 hp @ 2400 rpm and the other engine the MB-517 could deliver 1200 hp.
+The maximum speed achieved (on a flat surface) was only 20 kph, otherwise 13 kph was its normal operating speed.
+Indeed the Maus was a very heavy and very slow lumbering giant, but as demanded by Hitler, speed was not high on the priority stakes.

-With two forward and two reverse gears the tank could tackle a thirty degrees incline on its three feet wide tracks and could negotiate a two feet high obstacle.
+With 2 forward and 2 reverse gears the tank could tackle a 30 degrees incline on its 3 feet wide tracks and could negotiate a 2 foot high obstacle.
 I would like to state that obstacles would probably have been flattened due to its weight!
+A tank of this weight tends to go through things rathter than over them!

 THE TESTING CONTINUED

-The fuel tank capacity was two thousand seven hundred liters with an extra one thousand five hundred liter fuel tank attached to the back of the hull.
+The fuel tank capacity was 2,700 liters (593 imperial gallons) with an extra 1,500 liter (329 imperial gallons) fuel tank attached to the back of the hull.
 This fuel tank of course would have been empty by the time the tank got within range of the enemy.
+Modern tanks, especially Russian tanks still use this strategy today.

 A close up of the frontal sloping armor plate,